Board Action Bulletin

 The NCUA Board unanimously approved a proposed rule (opens new window) that would amend the definition of “grandfathered secondary capital” in the NCUA’s approved subordinated debt rules to include any secondary capital issued to the U.S. government or one of its subdivisions, under an application approved by the NCUA before Jan.
 1, 2022, regardless of the date of issuance.

 “The proposed change would benefit eligible low-income credit unions that are either participating in the U.S. Department of the Treasury’s Emergency Capital Investment Program or other programs administered by the U.S. government that can be used to fund secondary capital,” Chairman Harper said.

-This proposed change to the agency’s subordinated debt rules would benefit eligible low-income credit unions that are participating in the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) or in other programs administered by the federal government that can be used to fund secondary capital, if they do not receive these funds by Dec.
+This proposed change to the agency’s subordinated debt rules would benefit eligible low-income credit unions that are participating in the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or in other programs administered by the federal government that can be used to fund secondary capital, if they do not receive these funds by Dec.
 31, 2021.
 Additionally, under this proposed rule, the regulatory treatment of this secondary capital would expire 20 years after issuance or on Jan.
 1, 2042, whichever is later.

 The Emergency Capital Investment Program was created as part of the Consolidated Appropriations Act, 2021 to help community-based financial institutions support consumers and local small businesses in low-income and underserved communities disproportionately affected by the economic effects of the COVID-19 pandemic.
 A federally insured credit union must be certified as a Community Development Financial Institution or as a minority depository institution to participate in the program.